Vicia0/AI_Summative_FaceRecognition/README.md

 ###Installation
--Clone this repository to your local machine.
+1.Clone this repository to your local machine.

--Install the required dependencies using the command pip install -r requirements.txt.
+2.Install the required dependencies using the command pip install -r requirements.txt.

--Run the app using the command python app.py
+3.Run the app using the command python app.py

--Navigate to http://localhost:5000 in your web browser to access the application.
+4.Navigate to http://localhost:5000 in your web browser to access the application.

 **#Usage**